-Samsung executive confirms watch in development, says company is 'working very hard' to prep for itAlex Wagner - Deputy Managing Editor, News Desk
+Samsung executive confirms watch in development, says company is 'working very hard' to prep for itAlex Wagner - Editorial Director of News and Content

 Rumors of an Apple smartwatch have been swirling in recent months, with recent reports suggesting that the device could arrive as soon as this year.
 Apple isn't the only major manufacturer who's been rumored to be crafting a new smartwatch, though, as it's also been said that Samsung is prepping some wristwear of its own.
 It's unlikely that we'll hear anything from Apple about it's rumored watch product until the device is being announced at an event, but that's not the case with Samsung, which confirmed today that it is indeed working on a watch.

 Speaking to Bloomberg, Samsung EVP Lee Young Hee said that a watch is "definitely" one of the products that the company is hard at work on.
 "We’ve been preparing the watch product for so long.
 We are working very hard to get ready for it," Lee explained.
 The executive declined to discuss the watch's expected availability or features, but a Reuters source claims that the device will be able to perform many of the same features as a smartphone.